CNES/rastertools/docs/cli/svf.rst

 Example:

-Let's take as input a Digital Height Model of Toulouse generated from a PLEIADES stereo (0.5m resolution):
+Let's take as input a Digital Elevation Model of Toulouse generated from a PLEIADES stereo (0.5m resolution):

 .. image:: ../_static/dsm.jpg

 The first command line computes the Sky View Factor using 16 directions and a radius of 50 pixels (25 meters).
-The SVF is computed at the altitude of every point of the Digital Height Model, i.e. the SVF is computed on top of buildings (for the highest building, SVF is thus 1).
+The SVF is computed at the altitude of every point of the Digital Elevation Model, i.e. the SVF is computed on top of buildings (for the highest building, SVF is thus 1).

 .. code-block:: console